Legal Stuff – The All-Important Marriage Forms

 1. Details of the parties

-This part requires your personal ID details such as full name as shown on your birth certificate or change of name certificate, occupation, address, conjural status, birthplace (that appears on your birth certificate or passport), place of birth, date of birth and whether you are related to each other.
-I’ve never had any couple tick yes, I dare say it’s a rarity.
+This part requires your personal ID details such as full name as shown on your birth certificate or change of name certificate, occupation, address, conjural status, birthplace (that appears on your birth certificate or passport), place of birth, date of birth and whether you are related to each other (note: some relatives can marry each other and some cannot.
+I’ve never had a couple tick yes.
+I dare say it’s a rarity but it still happens in this day and age…).

 2. Details of the parties’ parents